janderland/janderland/posts/fql.md

 ->
 /my/directory("my","tuple")=0x0fa0
 ```

+> `->` is not part of the FQL syntax.
+It's only used by this
+> document to separate a read query from it's exemplary
+> results.

 The query above has a variable `<>` as it's value.
 Variables
 act as placeholders for any of the supported [data